ARES-79/CalPoly-GitHubTutorial/README.md

 # CalPoly-GitHubTutorial
-Following tutorial steps to get more acquainted with GitHub
+Following tutorial steps to get bett acquainted with GitHub